Skip to content

 FI declares 95 machines in the Intrastat declaration for dispatches for March.

-In March a Finnish company FI buys 10 machines from a Swedish company.
-The machines are delivered from Sweden to Finland in March.
+In March a Finnish company FI sells 10 machines to a Swedish company SE.
+The machines are delivered from Finland to Sweden in March.
 The transaction code is 11 (sale).

-Some of the machines have been damaged, and FI returns 4 of them to Sweden in April.
-The Swedish company sends 4 new machines to Finland in May to replace the damaged machines.
+Some of the machines have been damaged, and SE returns 4 of them to Finland in April.
+The Finnish company sends 4 new machines to Sweden in May to replace the damaged machines.

-FI declares 4 machines in the Intrastat declaration for arrivals for May.
+FI declares 4 machines in the Intrastat declaration for dispatches for May.
 The transaction code is 22 (Replacement for returned goods).
-The machines returned to Sweden in April are not declared.